When Strep Becomes Something More: A Parent's Guide to PANDAS

 Finding Presence, Meaning, and Connection During the Holiday Season

-As the year comes to a close, we would like to wish you a happy and healthy holiday season.
+As the year comes to a close, I would like to wish you a happy and healthy holiday season.
 This time of year often invites reflection on the meaningful moments of the past year and on the hopes and intentions we carry forward into 2026.

 For many, the holidays are full and fast-paced.
 While we cannot always control the demands placed on us, we can choose how we relate to them.
 Even brief moments of intentional presence can help anchor us during busy or emotionally charged times.
 Presence does not require silence or stillness; it can be found in ordinary moments such as preparing a warm cup of cocoa, watching snow fall, wrapping gifts, or even during a routine task such as washing your hands.
 Gently noticing what you can see, feel, or hear in these moments allows you to step out of “autopilot” and reconnect with the here and now.